Not everyone enjoys socializing. In fact, there are people out there who hate it.

 And if that’s the case, then it’s very likely that you don’t actually hate socializing.
 What you hate are circumstances that affect your perception of or ability to socialize.
 For example, anyone would hate socializing if they feel like they’re going to embarrass themselves or be attacked if they let themselves be vulnerable.

 You will need to understand why you hate socializing if you want to address the issue.
 That may require the help of a mental health professional.
 BetterHelp.com is a website where you can connect with a therapist via phone, video, or instant message.
-And you'll get 10% off your first month when signing up through this link.

 In the meantime, you could try working on your tolerance for socializing by stepping into lighter social situations with fewer people.
 That is far less overwhelming and may be easier for you to form some connections with others.
 It may even help you enjoy socializing.